ClointFusion/ClointFusion/README.md

 <br>

-> ## Whatsapp Bot - Send Bulk whatsApp messages.
+> ## WhatsApp Bot - Send bulk WhatsApp messages.

-ClointFusion's "WhatsApp Bot" is an automated utility tool that allows you to send many customised messages to your contacts at once.
+ClointFusion's "WhatsApp Bot" is an automated utility tool that allows you to send many customized messages to your contacts at once.

-### Usage of Whatsapp Bot
+### Usage of WhatsApp Bot

-Open your favourite terminal and type `cf_wm`, and give path of the excel, or `cf_wm -e excel_path.xlsx`
+Open your favorite terminal and type `cf_wm`, and give path of the excel, or `cf_wm -e excel_path.xlsx`

 https://user-images.githubusercontent.com/67296473/139609929-0bb9a1b0-26b0-4573-86ac-0493693a48d4.mp4